safesoftware/FMETraining/ServerAuthoring1Basics/Exercise3.md

 ---

-For the exercises in this chapter, you are a technical analyst in the GIS department of your local city.
-You have plenty of experience using FME Desktop, and your department is now investigating FME Server to evaluate its capabilities.

-There are many departments within the city, and one of your tasks is to take the data from each department and merge it together into a single, corporate database.

-Because each department produces their datasets in a different format and style, you use FME for this task, and carry it out on a weekly basis.

 You have already (in Exercises 1 and 2) created a workspace to carry out this translation, published it to FME Server, and run it to confirm it works.

 As a daily task, you plan to run the translation every day after work.
 However... what happens if you are not there, or leave early, or someone else stays late.
 Who will run it then?